valoudefou/luxury-personalisation-omnichannel/README.md

 # Product Index Technical Flowchart

-This flowchart shows a simplified technical workflow for updating product indexes and pushing them to AB Tasty.
-The steps involving AB Tasty are highlighted in blue.
+This flowchart shows a simplified technical workflow.
+The steps involving AB Tasty are highlighted to indicate that **ME + EM uses AB Tasty API**.

 ```mermaid
 flowchart TD